 Section XI (Communication Program).
 The District has made the 2014 SSMP and subsequent audits available on its website.
+The District is also now actively posting to Facebook to communicate with the general public.
 Additionally, a formal presentation is provided to the Engineering Committee and Board of Directors and is part of those agendas and meeting packets.